Copland & Twain: America 250

 Ode to Joy: Beethoven’s Ninth

-Music Director Ken-David Masur began his tenure during the 250th birthday celebration of Beethoven; we harken back to that season with the undeniable masterpiece that is Beethoven’s Ninth Symphony.
-Written after Beethoven’s most profound period of despair, the Ninth is an impassioned testament to life, friendship, and the human spirit; author E.M.
+Music Director Ken-David Masur began his tenure during the 250th birthday celebration of Beethoven; we harken back to that season with the undeniable masterpiece that is Beethoven’s ninth symphony.
+Written after Beethoven’s most profound period of despair, the ninth is an impassioned testament to life, friendship, and the human spirit; author E.M.
 Forster called it … Continued

 Zeitouni Conducts Mozart